dwyl/phoenix-todo-list-tutorial/README.md

 even if you end up having to `delete` a few unused files along the way!

+We are _not_ going to explain each of these files at this stage in the tutorial because it's _easier_ to understand the files as you are _building_ the App!
+The purpose of each file will become clear as you progress through editing them.

 <br />

 ### 2.1 Add the `/items` Resources to `router.ex`